 DiBella asked: Who the f— are you?
-DiBella ended up taking a liking to ring announcer David Diamante because of his positive attitude, dynamic persona, and charisma.
+DiBella took a liking to ring announcer David Diamante because of his positive attitude, dynamic persona, and charisma.

 Ultimately, he ring announced for Top Rank, PBC, Golden Boy, and Muay Thai events.
-The New York Nets even hired him in 2011 to be their public address announcer.
+The New York Nets hired him in 2011 as their public address announcer.
 But then, in 2017, Diamante was promoted to lead ring announcer for the World Boxing Super Series.
-Once Eddie Hearns of Matchroom Boxing heard his booming voice, the announcer began to announce fights for the organizations, DAZN and Sky Sports.
+Once Eddie Hearns of Matchroom Boxing heard his booming voice, the announcer began to announce fights for DAZN and Sky Sports.

-Assuming our victim had motorcycle insurance since there was no hit and run driver, he may have issues recovering from his own insurance company for this bad injury claim.
+Assuming our victim had motorcycle insurance since there was no hit-and-run driver, he may have issues recovering from his insurance company for this bad injury claim.
 Some insurers won’t cover single-vehicle collisions.
 This means he may have a hard time recovering compensation for lost wages, medical bills, and pain and suffering.
 In the case of ring announcer David Diamante, five hours of surgery and the recovery period would be excruciating to endure even for a fighter type.

 The potential drug relapse from his prior addiction could also be a problem.
 We know that ring announcer David Diamante had given up drugs and even decided to stop cutting his hair.
 Now painkilling drugs could leave Diamante hooked to kill the terrible pain from enduring such horrific spinal cord injuries and destruction to his ribs and knee mutilation skidding along Third Avenue.

 High-profile boxing has been sent a warning that icy conditions are no laughing matter before the fight starts.
-You can choose to fight in the ring, or lay with a prone body, helpless in the streets, facing lengthy rehabilitation and possibly a drug rehab facility in critical condition with spine injury pain.
+You can fight in the ring or lay with a prone body, helpless in the streets, facing lengthy rehabilitation, an possibly a drug rehab facility, in critical condition with spine injury pain.

-Ring announcer David Diamante had passion for riding motorcycles.
-He had vast riding experience, riding through traffic rushed foreign countries like: Haiti, Sri Lanka, Cambodia, Vietnam, Honduras, Colombia, and even El Salvador.
+Ring announcer David Diamante had a passion for riding motorcycles.
+He had vast riding experience, riding through traffic rushed foreign countries like Haiti, Sri Lanka, Cambodia, Vietnam, Honduras, Colombia, and even El Salvador.
 He also rode through Pakistan, India, and across the U.S.

 Despite being injured in a prior near-death San Francisco motorcycle crash in 2017, ring announcer David Diamante kept riding.
 In that case, it was not a similar incident, as there was an SUV that clipped him, breaking his right arm in eight places.

 It is unknown if he will walk again.
 Diamante asserted: “I’m not walking is the unfortunate truth right now.”
-“Now I do believe I will walk and I believe I’ll walk quite well, but it’s going to take rehab and it’s going to take time.
-There’s things like being able to brush my teeth, or wash my hands, or pick something up, or walk up a step, or anything that anyone does normally, I cannot do that now.
+“Now I do believe I will walk and I believe I’ll walk quite well, but it’s going to take rehab, and it’s going to take time.
+There’s things like being able to brush my teeth, wash my hands, pick something up, walk up a step, or anything that anyone normally does; I cannot do that now.
 I’m not even close to doing that now.
 It’s really hard to do anything when you’re in this much pain, so that has to subside.”